Gulf of Carpentaria: History

 Kayardild (also known as Kaiadilt and Gayadilta) is a language of the Gulf of Carpentaria.
 The Kayardild language region includes the landscape within the local government boundaries of the Mornington Shire Council.

 The first European explorer to visit the region (and Australia) was the Dutch Willem Janszoon (whose name is also written as Jansz) in his 1605–06 voyage.
 His fellow countryman, Jan Carstenszoon (or Carstensz), visited in 1623 and named the gulf in honour of Pieter de Carpentier, at that time the Governor-General of the Dutch East Indies.
 Abel Tasman also explored the coast in 1644.
-The region was later explored and charted by Matthew Flinders in 1802 and 1803.
+The region was later explored and charted by the English navigator Matthew Flinders in 1802 and 1803.

 The first overland expedition to reach the Gulf was the Burke and Wills expedition, led by Robert O'Hara Burke and William John Wills which left Melbourne, Victoria in August 1860 and reached the mouth of the Bynoe River in February 1861.
+However, both men died on the return journey.